 Imbalance as a result of T4 dominance

-You simply can’t FORCE the body to convert more T4 into T3 by increasing the T4 dose, or it will backfire and you will paradoxically get less T3 out of it — because of ubiquitination of the D2 enzyme.
+You simply can’t force the body to convert more T4 into T3 by increasing the T4 dose, or it will backfire and you will paradoxically get less T3 out of it — partly because of ubiquitination of the D2 enzyme.

-Therefore, when Free T3 levels are low and Free T4 is higher, this imbalance can result in a T3 deficiency in brain, bones, joints… true tissue hypothyroidism.
+Therefore, when Free T3 levels are low and Free T4 is higher, this imbalance can result in a T3 deficiency in brain, bones, fat cells … true tissue hypothyroidism within D2-dominant locations in your body.

 Scientists understand “ubiquitination” as one of the major biological reasons why T4 monotherapy results in symptoms for so many patients.

 It creates an unnaturaly low T3:T4 ratio — a higher Free T4, nurtured by continual T4 dosing, results in a simultaneously lower Free T3 in bloodstream at the same TSH when compared with healthy controls.
-(1)
+(1. Werneck de Castro et al, 2015)

 Can we measure D2 activity?
 Yes, indirectly.